SilasBoutwell/CIS185/Week1/Assignment1/README.md

 This is where all week 1 homework and assignments will be stored.
 You will be able to view all assignments here and you can find other weeks for the class just outside of this folder.

-## Assignments
+## Assignment

 - Extend your HTML file by exploring and implementing at least 5 different HTML elements from the MDN HTML Elements Reference

-### Requirements:
+### Requirements to complete the Assignment:
 - Choose elements we haven't covered in class
-- Add them to your HTML file with meaninful context
+- Add them to your HTML file with meaningful context
 - Style at least 3 of them with CSS
 - Create a GitHub repository with your files (this repository...)